 9K Gold Hallmarking Mandate: Transforming India’s Gold Market and Consumer Trust

-Gold holds profound cultural and economic significance in India, serving as a symbol of wealth, status, and investment.
+Gold holds profound cultural and economic significance in India, symbolizing wealth, status, and investment.
 However, high gold prices, ranging from Rs.
 54,000 to Rs.
 73,000 for 10 grams of 18k to 24K gold is 2024, have made traditional high-purity gold jewellery less accessible for younger consumers, particularly Gen Z. The growing preference for affordable 9K gold, with a purity of 375 parts per thousand (ppt), has prompted the Indian government to include it in the mandatory hallmarking regime starting July 2025.
 This move aligns with the broader objectives of consumer protection, quality assurance, and curbing fraudulent practices in the gold market.

 Background: Hallmarking in India

-Rational for including 9K Gold:
+Rationale for including 9K Gold:

 Market Response: